Is Your Child Ready for College-Level Work in High School? If so, consider

 Will students earn college credits?

 First and second year students will be enrolled in both high school courses and community college courses.
 Students take dual enrollment classes—courses that earn both high school and college credit—each year.
 In the third and fourth years, they will take more college courses that earn college credit and are not typically offered in high schools.
-Students will be able to receive an Associate’s Degree at the end of their fourth or fifth year depending on their completed course work.
+Students will be able to receive an Associate’s Degree at the end of the fifth year.

 What is the application process for Polk County Early College High School?